ZechCodes/Blog-Posts/python-async-await/python-async-await.md

     asyncio.run(main())
 ```

-This code is a bit more complex, but when we run it we see that the run time is always less than the cumulative run time.
-We can even see that the run time is only a little longer than the slowest request.
-This tells us that each request is running concurrently and that no request is blocking the others while waiting for the response.
+When we run it, we see that the run time is always less than the cumulative run time and slightly longer than the slowest request.
+From this, we can gather that each request runs concurrently and that no request is blocking while waiting for a response.

 ## What Even Is Async/Await

-Async/Await can seem a bit intimidating and magical, at its core though it is actually quite simple.
-So lets dive in and get a better understanding of how an async runtime can accept control back from a function when it needs to block and coordinate running other functions in that downtime.
+Async/Await can seem a bit intimidating and magical, but at its core, it is actually quite simple.
+So, let's dive in and get a better understanding of how an async runtime can accept control back from a function when it needs to block and coordinate running other functions in that downtime.

 ### Iterators

-Let's imagine that when we request a web page we get back an iterable, like a list.
-In this iterable we get `WAIT` until the response is received, at which point the iterable gives the response.
+Let's imagine that when we request a web page, we receive an iterable, like a list.
+From this iterable we get `WAIT` until the response is received, at which point the iterable gives that response.

 [Example 3](example-3-single-request-iterator.py)
 ```py